jankoboz/portfolio/README.md

 # Portfolio website

 A simple complete JamStack website.
 Hugo is a static site generator written in Go and it is blazing fast!
-Pleasure to work with.
+Pleasure to play with.

 ## Tech Stack